ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Results

 Figure~\ref{fig:corr_with_err_estm_and_l2_errors} (last row) illustrates the temporal evolution of the relative $L_2$ error across all frameworks.
 As expected, TI-DON mitigates the compounding error growth observed in AR-DON, while the ANCHOR framework further stabilizes the rollout through targeted corrective interventions, effectively bounding the error growth of TI-DON.
-The physics-aware EMA-based error estimator with $a = 0.01$ exhibits near-perfect correlation with the true relative $L_2$ solution error ($\rho_{\text{corr}} = 0.987$) for the sample presented, confirming its reliability for guiding solver interventions during inference.
+The physics-aware EMA-based error estimator with $a = 0.01$ exhibits near-perfect correlation with the true relative $L_2$ solution error ($\rho_{{corr}} = 0.987$) for the sample presented, confirming its reliability for guiding solver interventions during time marching.
 In this case, the adaptive threshold has a decaying factor, $\gamma = 3$.
-A detailed qualitative comparison of prediction errors for the TI-DON and ANCHOR frameworks is presented in Figs.~\ref{fig:3d_heat_error_contours_1} and \ref{fig:3d_heat_error_contours_2} for two unseen test conditions.
+A detailed qualitative comparison of prediction errors for the TI-DON and ANCHOR frameworks is presented in Fig.~\ref{fig:3d_heat_error_contours} for two unseen test conditions.
 For brevity, results for AR-DON are omitted, as its behavior is consistent with that observed in the previous cases.
-Error contours are visualized using two-dimensional profiles extracted from three orthogonal cross-sections: XY, ZX, and YZ shown from three different isometric views.
+Error contours are visualized using two-dimensional profiles extracted from three orthogonal cross-sections: XY, ZX, and YZ, shown from three different isometric views.
 In the XY-plane, errors are observed to localize near the corner of the L-shaped domain in the first test sample and near the bottom-left region in the second.
 In both cases, ANCHOR reliably corrects these localized errors, demonstrating effective stabilization and bounding of error growth.
 Similar trends are evident in the ZX and YZ cross-sections, where ANCHOR's adaptive corrective mechanism consistently rectifies accumulated errors upon invocation of the high-fidelity numerical solver.
 Overall, these results demonstrate that the proposed ANCHOR framework successfully bounds prediction error growth, enabling stable and accurate long-horizon simulations in three-dimensional settings.
-Along similar lines, and consistent with the 2D Burgers' and Allen-Cahn cases, the computation time with ANCHOR is reduced by nearly 50\%.
+Along similar lines, and consistent with the 2D Burgers' and Allen-Cahn cases, the computation time with ANCHOR in this case is reduced by nearly 50\% compared to the traditional solver, with around 55\% reduction in peak $L_2$ error with respect to TI-DON.